-Then, you might want to enrol them to be Garden Troopers at Gardens By The Bay during the upcoming school holiday.
-From bird and insect watching to creating one’s very own nature journal, your child will get a taste of what it is like to be nature’s Sherlock Holmes for a day, as he/she discovers the intricate link between plants and animals.
-If nothing else, it is a good hands-on revision on these science topics: living things and diversity.
+Then, you might want to enroll them to be Garden Troopers at Gardens By The Bay during the upcoming school holiday.
+From bird and insect watching to creating one’s very own nature journal, your child will get a taste of what it is like to be nature’s Sherlock Holmes for a day.
+He/she will discover the intricate links between plants and animals.

-This is a two-day programme.
-Initially, I was concerned that two full days (from 9am – 5:30pm) might be a bit too much for her, but after tagging along the first day, I can understand that two full days were needed to fully cover the topics without the kids feeling too rushed or overwhelmed.
+I was initially concerned that two full days might be a bit too much, but after tagging along on the first day, I can understand that two full days were needed to fully cover the topics without the kids feeling too rushed or overwhelmed.

 Plant Families Fun — Flower Dome & Cloud Forest

 After a quick morning tea break, the garden troopers headed over to the Flower Dome to learn interesting facts about some of the key plant families at the Gardens.
 The facilitator or “teacher” was able to clearly explain and introduce the names and characteristics of the different flora and fauna.